GitbookIO/nuts/docs/faq.md

 ### How should I tag my releases?

-Nuts requires applications to follow [SemVer](http://semver.org).
-And even if you're not using Nuts, you should follow it!
+Pecans requires applications to follow [SemVer](http://semver.org).
+And even if you're not using Pecans, you should follow it!

-### Does nuts provide an Atom feed of versions?
+### Does pecans provide an Atom feed of versions?

 Yes, [See Feed URLS](./urls.md).